 Science Firmof the Year | For the early-stage company that is doing the most interest working in the sciences

 Christopher Wink is a cofounder and Editorial Director of Technical.ly, the local technology news network.
 In that capacity, he is a co-organizer of Philly Tech Week, Baltimore Innovation Week, Delaware Innovation Week and other events that bring smart people together.
 Previously, Wink worked for a homeless advocacy nonprofit and was a freelance reporter for a variety of publications.
-He writes regularly about news innovation and best business practices on his personal blog here.
+He writes regularly about news innovation and best business practices on his personal blog here and curates a personal monthly newsletter of ideas and links here.
 The bicycle commuter loves cities, urban politics and squabbling about neighborhood boundaries.